Message read and write throughput scales linearly as more nodes added.

 In addition to MDA, ElasticInbox also supports RESTful interface for managing, retrieving and storing messages.
 It provides an easy way for building web services (such as webmail, admin panel, etc.) on top of ElasticInbox.
 See some examples below.

-We also plan to port one or more existing POP3 and IMAP servers to work with ElasticInbox.
 See roadmap for the full list of planned features.